shinshin86/nextjs-sample-of-get-cookie-value-at-document/README.md

 yarn dev
 ```

-Press the 'Add cookie value' button and the value will be added to the cookie.
+Press the `Add cookie value(TestCookieValue)` button and the value will be added to the cookie.
-Then you will see that the cookie value is stored in the \_document.tsx side as well.
+Then you will see that the cookie value is stored in the `_document.tsx` side as well.

 ## A case of not being able to get the value of a cookie

-If you comment out getServerSideProps, you can't get the value of the cookie.
+If you comment out `getServerSideProps`, you can't get the value of the cookie.

 ```diff
 diff --git a/pages/index.tsx b/pages/index.tsx